emmericp/MoonGen/README.md

 <img alt="Architecture" src="https://raw.githubusercontent.com/emmericp/MoonGen/master/doc/img/moongen-architecture.png" srcset="https://raw.githubusercontent.com/emmericp/MoonGen/master/doc/img/moongen-architecture.png 1x, https://raw.githubusercontent.com/emmericp/MoonGen/master/doc/img/moongen-architecture@2x.png 2x"/>
 </p>

-Execution begins in the *master task* that must be defined in the user's script.
+Execution begins in the *master task* that must be defined in the userscript.
 This task configures queues and filters on the used NICs and then starts one or more *slave tasks*.

-Note that Lua does not have any native support for multi threading.
+Note that Lua does not have any native support for multi-threading.
 MoonGen therefore starts a new and completely independent LuaJIT VM for each thread.
 The new VMs receive serialized arguments: the function to execute and arguments like the queue to send packets from.
 Threads only share state through the underlying library.